Tucson celebrates 248 years with a party that embraces the city’s rich culture

 TUCSON, Ariz.
-(KVOA) – The Tucson-Pima Couty Historical Commission, along with the Presidio Museum, is hosting a party this weekend to celebrate Tucson’s birthday.
+(KVOA) – The Tucson-Pima Couty Historical Commission, along with the Presidio Museum, hosted a party this Saturday to celebrate Tucson’s birthday.

 The Tucson Presidio was established on August 20th, 1775, meaning that this year marks the 248th anniversary of the founding of Tucson.